-Actually, reading further, reference to the miracle itself is merely described within the framework of one little phrase: it was the place where Jesus “gave thanks.” “[The] boats landed near the place where they had eaten the bread after the Lord had given thanks” (John 6:23, italics mine).
-I don’t know about you, but that’s now how I would have described it.
+“Give Thanks.”
+It’s such a small phrase, isn’t it?
+What circumstance prompts this phrase most often?
+What comes to mind for you?
+Perhaps family gathered together around a table to say grace…or maybe a Thanksgiving tradition where each person takes a turn to share something they are thankful for?
+Whatever comes to mind, few of us think of supernatural signs and wonders.
+And yet, they are intricately linked.
+Perhaps you are familiar with the story of Jesus feeding 5,000 families with only five loaves and two fish.
+But have you ever pondered what really prompted the miracle?
+Was it in response to thousands of people looking for a meal?
+Jesus’s desire to display His divinity?
+Honoring the little boy who was willing to share his lunch?
+Actually, reading further, reference to the miracle itself is merely described within the framework of one little phrase.
+It is simply described as the place where Jesus, “gave thanks.” “[The] boats landed near the place where they had eaten the bread after the Lord had given thanks” (John 6:23, italics mine).
+I don’t know about you, but that’s not how I would have described this miraculous event.
 The word “miracle” isn’t even in the text!
-I think it is because the event was not merely about God’s miraculous provision, as glorious as it was, but rather about acknowledging The Provider.
+I think it is because the event was not merely about God’s miraculous provision, as glorious as it was.
+Rather, it was about humbly acknowledging The Provider.